User Management

 Workflow trigger

 For extra control and automation, you can combine Fastgen workflows with specific authentication events.
 This lets you send email verification messages through your preferred email service provider or track user signups and logins programmatically.
-You can register workflows onto the following triggers:
+You can register workflows onto the following triggers: The workflow triggersEmail Verification request

 , Password reset request